-- Italy operates on the European standard 220-240 volts and use Types C, F, or L plugs with two or three small, round pins. - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other device without a built-in converter. - The strength of the air conditioning in European hotels is often not as strong or as cool as what you might be used to in the U.S. or Canada.
-When air conditioning is available, it is usually regulated seasonally and controlled centrally by the hotel. - Your hotel may provide hairdryers, irons, and other small appliances.
+- France and Italy operate on the European standard 220-240 volts and use Types C or F plugs with two small, round pins. - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other device without a built-in converter. - The strength of the air conditioning in European hotels is often not as strong or as cool as what you might be used to in the U.S. or Canada.
+When air conditioning is available, it is usually regulated seasonally and controlled centrally by the hotel. - Your hotels may provide hairdryers, irons, and other small appliances.
 However, these amenities cannot be guaranteed.